R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 that improves security in some way.
 The client may wish to observe when this starts being reported and define a time span in which the remote enclave operator must upgrade.

-Now get the serialized bytes to a client via whatever network mechanism you want.
+We can send the serialized bytes to a client via whatever network mechanism we want.
 The bytes are essentially a large, complex digital signature, so it's safe to publish them publicly.
+For simplicity in this tutorial we are just going to copy them manually and hard-code them in the client, but more on that [later](#writing-the-client).

 An attestation doesn't inherently expire but because the SGX ecosystem is always moving, client code will typically have some frequency with which it expects the host code to refresh the `EnclaveInstanceInfo`.
 At present this is done by stopping/closing and then restarting the enclave.

 ### EPID or DCAP ?
 The remote attestation is using either EPID or DCAP.
 The former requires SPID and AttestationKey from Intel.